rcjj98/tp/docs/DeveloperGuide.md

 The import feature takes in a csv file and adds all the job applicants stored in the csv file back into the application.

-The csv file structure needs to follow the file structure as defined by the [export feature](#Export-Feature).
+The csv file structure needs to follow the file structure as defined by the [export feature](#export-feature).

-The invalid csv file path also follows the conditions as defined by the [export feature](#Export-Feature).
+An invalid csv file path also follows the conditions as defined by the [export feature](#export-feature).

 #### Implementation